 AAFCPAs team members are encouraged to bring all of who they are to all of what they do, and to understand, accept, and value the differences between us.
 We are a recognized leader among CPA firms for our successful commitment to diversity, inclusion, and equity.
 Some of our ongoing actions include:

 - 100% Firm Participation in Unconscious Bias Training.
 All AAFCPAs team members participate in innovative, implementation-focused Unconscious Bias awareness training.
 We believe that talking and training alone will not bring about change.
 Therefore, all team members have committed to be aware of their conscious and unconscious biases and change practices and processes as appropriate.
 Additionally, a Diversity & Inclusion discussion is part of each and every new hire on-boarding.

 - Strong Female Leadership.
 Carla McCall, CPA, CGMA, managing partner, has been recognized often in Boston’s business community, as well as a nationally as one of 2020’s Most Power Women in the Accounting Profession, within the 2020 Managing Partner Elite list, the 2018 Outstanding Women in Business, the 2017 “Forty Women over 40 to Watch” list, and the 2016 ATHENA Leadership Award.
 She sets an important “tone at the top,” and is honored to pave the way for future underrepresented leaders at AAFCPAs.

 - AAFCPAs has a thriving Women’s Opportunity Network (WON).
 This Network, established in 2011, is a forum to understand the issues faced by women in the CPA profession.
 AAFCPAs’ WON is committed to sharing conversations and developing creative ways to help women succeed in finding that magic balance between home life, family, and career.
 This commitment is working.
 56.7% of AAFCPAs’ current senior leadership team are women.
-In 2011, that percentage was only 25%.
+In 2011, that percentage was only 16%.
 This demonstrates our firm’s genuine commitment to retaining women at the management level.

 We are pleased with our effort and achievements but consider it a work in progress and will not be satisfied until our organization accurately reflects the diversity of the global workforce and the communities we serve.
 We are determined to reach this goal!